RolfBremer/in-dexter/in-dexter.typ

 // Adds a new entry to the index
 // @param fmt: function: content -> content
-// @param indexType: indexTypes.Cardinal, indexTypes.Start, indexTypes.End.
+// @param index-type: indextype.Cardinal, indextype.Start, indextype.End.
 // @param initial: "letter" to sort entries under - otherwise first letter of entry is used,
 //    useful for indexing umlauts or accented letters with their unaccented versions or
 //    symbols under a common "Symbols" headline